-This course is a required course for all accounting majors.
+This course is designed for those students who have not had an undergraduate tax course.
 It focuses on developing an understanding of the fundamentals of the federal income tax, and how it influences taxpayer decisions.
 Emphasis is on the individuals and businesses organized as proprietorships, but rules generally applicable to all taxpayers are covered.
-The end of the course will touch on C-Corps, S-Corps, and Partnerships.